shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-campaign.md

   - **Bid CPM: max $\_\_\_ CPM min $\_\_\_ CPM** - Enter the highest and lowest CPM dollar amount that you are willing to spend on an impression.
   - **Enable cadence modifier** - Under OTHER OPTIONS, check this box to vary your bid based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 For more details, see [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md).
 - **Optimize to a predicted CPA goal** - Use this strategy to vary bids based on the likelihood of an attributed conversion for each piece of inventory.
-This strategy uses the Xandr optimization engine.
+This strategy uses the Microsoft Advertising optimization engine.
   - **Bid $\_ post-click/post-view CPA** - Select the conversion pixel to which you want to optimize and enter the dollar amount per conversion that you want the optimization engine to aim for.
   - **Learn Budget** - The learn budget is the portion of your campaign budget that you want to commit to optimizing your campaign, which helps you quickly find slices of third-party inventory that provide a positive ROI.
 The first phase of this process is called Learn.
 You can set a lifetime learn budget of up to 100% of the campaign budget as well as a daily cap for learning.
 For more information about optimization and learning, see [Targeted Learn](targeted-learn.md).